-In all but five of the nineteen Phase 2 clearance decisions issued to date, the Authority required remedies to clear the transaction (see question 5.2 below).
-Finally, the notifying parties withdrew the notification before the end of Phase 2 in five cases.
+In most Phase 2 clearance decisions issued to date, the Authority required remedies to clear the transaction (see question 5.2 below).

 Deadline suspensions.
 The above-referred time periods are suspended in three cases: (i) if the Authority asks for additional information from the notifying parties; (ii) if the parties submit commitments; and (iii) when the Authority consults the notifying parties and other interested parties before the adoption of a decision in both phases of the procedure: